p1xelHer0/dotfiles/README.md

  # dotfiles to setup my dev env on macOS
  # I use symlinks from ~/dotfiles to the applications I use for configuration

- # ~/dotfiles/conf contains all the settings
+ # ~/dotfiles/conf contains all the configuration
- # ~/dotfiles/install contains all scripts to symlink the settings
+ # ~/dotfiles/install contains all scripts to symlink the configuration

  # terminal, where I do most of my work